Submandibular Surgery in Princeton and Monroe, NJ

 What to Expect During Your Consultation For Submandibular Surgery

 During your consultation, your medical history will be reviewed.
 Dr. Kay will perform an examination and discuss with you your previous treatments, if any, as well as the symptoms you are experiencing.
 He will advise you whether or not he feels you could benefit from this procedure, and if indicated, create a treatment plan.

-Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients – from the surrounding areas of Princeton and Plainsboro – at his Central New Jersey area practice.
+Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients – from the surrounding areas of Princeton, Monroe and Plainsboro – at his Central New Jersey area practice.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.